-Role of Business Intelligence and Data Warehousing in Government Sector
+Role of Business Intelligence & Data Warehousing in Government Sector

-All this information related to data is also shared with the agencies clearly and concisely.
-Budget cuts, reformations, efficiency improvements, etc., all are important challenges that governments face nowadays.
+All this information related to historical data is also shared with the agencies clearly and concisely.
+For example, Budget cuts, reformations, efficiency improvements, etc., all are important challenges that governments face nowadays.
+BI tools help the government in taking business decisions more comfortably.

 Business Intelligence and Data Warehousing can help institutions deal with this large variety of challenges.
-Dashboards are created with different data analytics and data visualization tools and report how public funds are being spent and the effectiveness of particular programs.
+Although dashboards are created with different data analytics and data visualization tools, their purpose is to report the usage of public funds and the effectiveness of particular programs.

 Initially, the government was not keen on investing a large amount.
-But, due to the advent of data analytics, data warehousing, and business intelligence, the government sector also started investing in the IT sector.
+But, due to the advent of data analytics, data warehousing, and business intelligence BI, the government sector also started investing in the IT sector.

-While the IT budget for many of those agencies has increased, efficiency remains the key driver for any IT project.
-Think layers, powerful and flexible Business Intelligence, and Data Warehousing services are well suited to meet those requirements.
+While the IT budget for many of those agencies has increased, efficiency remains the prominent factor for any IT project.
+Thinklayer provides powerful and flexible BI and Data Warehousing services that suit well to meet those requirements.

-Standard and flexible reporting systems created with business intelligence and data warehousing services play a central role in providing emergency services at the time of any disaster.
+Standard and flexible reporting systems created with business intelligence tools and data warehousing services play a central role in providing emergency services at the time of any disaster.
+Because of this, it becomes feasible to combat any drastic situation.
+Also, it helps the government to identify the focus point.

 Thinklayer designs dashboards with crucial features of desktop deployment that allow server support even in the event of any emergencies.
-After a normal environment is restored, more powerful, server-based reporting and Analysis should become available to users again.
+Hence, after the restoration of a normal environment, more powerful, server-based reporting and analysis should become available to users again.

-This type of dashboard and data warehousing services are more important in the present time when the whole world is facing the terror of the covid pandemic and severe effects of natural disasters.
+This type of dashboard and data warehousing services are more important in real-time when the whole world is facing the terror of the covid pandemic and severe effects of natural disasters.

 Business Intelligence and Data Warehousing Applications for State and Local Government